compadrejunior/docker-tutorial/README.md

 - Container: container is an instance of an image that is running on the host machine.
 One image can have multiple instances of the same container.
 - Registry: is a private or public service to publish, download and manage images.
 - Dockerfile: a file used to create a new container image.
-- Other components: many other tools will be described used as necessary in this tutorial but, for the sake of clarity, we will only mention them when needed.
+- Other components: many other tools will be described in this tutorial but, for the sake of clarity, we will only mention them when needed.

 ## Container Commands

 These are basic container commands for pulling, running and stopping a container based on a popular existing image.
+E.g. NGINX.

 ### Starting a new Container